phorward/unicc/targets/README.md

-# Target language templates
+# Targets

-This folder holds the target language templates (tlt-files) for the different targets supported by UniCC.
+This folder holds the target language templates ("tlt-files") for the different targets supported by UniCC.
 A target language template is an XML-formatted text file that contains several code snippets to be glued together into the later running source code files.